Lena Levine: Life

 She was born in Brooklyn, New York, and raised in Brooklyn's Brownsville neighborhood.
 Her parents Sophie and Morris H. Levine were Russian Jews from Lithuania who immigrated to the United States in the 1890s.
 Morris was a successful clothing manufacturer.

 Levine attended New York City Public Schools including Brooklyn's Girls High School; she received her A.B. degree from Hunter College (1923) and her M.D. from Bellevue Medical College (1927).
 She married fellow medical student Louis Ferber, who became a general practitioner while she became a gynecologist and obstetrician.
 Both did their residencies at the Brooklyn Jewish Hospital.
 She always used her maiden name professionally, somewhat unusual for the era.
 She then went on to study psychiatry at the College of Physicians and Surgeons at Columbia University.

 She gave birth to two children.
 Ellen (born 1939) would eventually become an academic and small press publisher; along with Len Fulton, at Dustbooks, in the 1970s and 1980s, Ellen edited and published directories of small presses that led to the definition of small presses as a well-defined sector of American and international publishing.
-Michael (born 1942), had a severe viral encephalitis as an infant, which left him mentally retarded; from the age of five he was institutionalized; Levine visited him regularly for the rest of her life.
+Michael (born 1942), had a severe viral encephalitis as an infant, which left him intellectually disabled; from the age of five he was institutionalized; Levine visited him regularly for the rest of her life.

 Levine's husband, Louis Ferber died prematurely in 1942 of a heart attack.
 With her husband's death and her son's retardation, she gave up obstetrics, at least in part because, as a single mother, she did not want to have to deal with the need to run off suddenly to attend to births.
 Her housekeeper, Pearl Harrison, helped raise Ellen, and remained with the family until Levine died.
 Her interests also turned at this time to Freudian psychotherapy.
 She underwent analysis with Sándor Radó and opened a private practice at 30 Fifth Avenue, Manhattan while continuing her gynecological practice in Brooklyn, where she lived; she would eventually move to a brownstone in Greenwich Village and consolidate her practice.